mhdadk/stack-exchange-backup/README.md

 The [SE data explorer](https://data.stackexchange.com/) provides another way of obtaining a copy of all your questions and answers across all SE sites, via [this query](https://data.stackexchange.com/stackoverflow/query/1811712/all-my-posts-on-the-se-network-with-markdown-and-html-content-plus-editors-and-s) for example.
-However, this query only returns a CSV folder, from which the relevant content will need to be parsed and then written into Markdown files.
+However, this query only returns a CSV file, from which the relevant content will need to be parsed and then written to Markdown files.
 Additionally, I am personally not familiar with SQL, so I preferred the approach used in the `main.py` file.